Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 When creating your character, you must adhere to three core principles that apply at all times, both during roleplaying and gameplay.

-***Team Cooperation.*** Your character must consistently work with and support the rest of the party.
+**Team Cooperation**  Your character must consistently work with and support the rest of the party.

 :   A rogue who steals from party members or sabotages plans undermines group cohesion.
 Instead, create a rogue who uses their skills to benefit the party, like scouting ahead, gathering intelligence, or disarming traps to ensure safe passage for the group.
 Another example is a bard who not only performs to inspire allies but also uses their charm and wit to negotiate and forge alliances that benefit the entire party.

-***Plot Engagement.*** Your character must be consistently willing to engage with the campaign's plot.
+**Plot Engagement**  Your character must be consistently willing to engage with the campaign's plot.

 :   A character who refuses to participate in the main quest or constantly separates from the group disrupts the story.
 Instead, design a character with personal motivations that align with the campaign's goals, such as a ranger seeking revenge on the antagonist responsible for the apocalypse or a cleric on a mission to restore order and help survivors.
 These motivations should naturally lead the character to be involved in key events and conflicts of the campaign.

-***Setting and Tone.*** Your character must plausibly fit into the campaign's setting and align with the overall tone of the campaign.
+**Setting and Tone**  Your character must plausibly fit into the campaign's setting and align with the overall tone of the campaign.

 :   This setting uses a post-apocalyptic dystopian science fantasy world, characters should blend modern and fantasy elements.
 A traditional medieval knight would be out of place.
 Instead, create a knight equipped armour combining modern technology enchanted with ancient runes.
 Similarly, a mage might use arcane spells alongside gadgets, and a ranger could be adept at surviving in both urban ruins and wild wastelands, utilizing a mix of traditional skills and contemporary tools.